AlibabaCloudDocs/petadata/intl.en-US/User Guide/SQL Reference/DML statements/INSERT.md

 The syntax of the INSERT SELECT clause is as follows:

 ```

 INSERT [IGNORE] INTO tbl_name (col_name [, col_name] ...)
-SELECT ...REPLACE INTO tbl_name (col_name [, col_name] ...)
 SELECT ...
+REPLACE INTO tbl_name (col_name [, col_name] ...)
+SELECT ...

 ```

 The restrictions for this clause are as follows:

--   The SELECT clause must contain the partitioning key of the INSERT target table.
+-   The SELECT clause must contain the partitioning key of the INSERT/REPLACE target table.
 -   The INSERT/REPLACE and SELECT clauses must contain specific column names.
--   If the INSERT target table contains an auto-increment ID primary key, the SELECT clause need to explicitly assign the auto-increment ID primary key.
+-   If the INSERT/REPLACE target table contains an auto-increment ID primary key, the SELECT clause need to explicitly assign the auto-increment ID primary key.